QuanDo2000/securityedu/docs/3/Web/LFI/LFI.md

 Example: if the web application asks to supply input that has to include a directory such as: http://webapp.uc.edu/index.php?lang=languages/EN.php then, to exploit this, we need to include the directory in the payload like so: ?lang=languages/../../../../../etc/passwd.

 ### 7. Remediation
-As a developer, it's important to be aware of web application vulnerabilities, how to find them, and prevention methods.
 To prevent the file inclusion vulnerabilities, some common suggestions include:
+- Update framework to latest version
-- Keep system and services, including web application frameworks, updated with the latest version.
+- Implementing web application firewall
-- Turn off PHP errors to avoid leaking the path of the application and other potentially revealing information.
-- A Web Application Firewall (WAF) is a good option to help mitigate web application attacks.
-- Disable some PHP features that cause file inclusion vulnerabilities if your web app doesn't need them, such as allow_url_fopen on and allow_url_include.
+- Disable PHP features that can cause File Inclusion such as allow_url_fopen on and allow_url_include.
-- Carefully analyze the web application and allow only protocols and PHP wrappers that are in need.
-- Never trust user input, and make sure to implement proper input validation against file inclusion.
+- Always sanitize user input and implement input validation.
-- Implement whitelisting for file names and locations as well as blacklisting.
+- Implement white list and black list for file locations.

 ### References